Overview

 You can create an agent using the agent add subcommand.
 You need to provide a prompt, a list of tools, and a model.

 The --tools option accepts either paths to JSON files describing a tool or the name of a built-in tool.
-Built-in tools are located in the tools/ directory of the repository.
+Built-in tools live under tools/ in the repository, and their declarations are bundled into the binary.

-You can display this list at any time with:
+You can display the registry at any time with:

 taskter tools list